 1) You aren’t being honest with yourself about the real cause of your hurt.

-Without realising it we can engage in the ‘snowball affect’- unconsciously layering the new hurt to the old hurt until we are facing something too big and overwhelming to forgive and forget.
+Without realising it we can engage in the ‘snowball affect’.
+We unconsciously layer the new hurt to the old hurt, until we are facing something too big and overwhelming to forgive and forget.

-For example, if our partner leaves us, we can feel such intense feelings of rejection they can pile on top of unresolved experiences of abandonment from childhood.
-Soon enough we think we have to forgive our partner for thinking we aren’t worthy of love, when really all they did was leave an adult relationship that was no longer serving a positive purpose.
+For example, if our partner leaves us, we can experience feelings of rejection that can pile on top of unresolved experiences of abandonment from childhood.
+Soon enough we think we have to forgive our partner for thinking we aren’t worthy of love.
+When really all they did was leave an adult relationship that was no longer serving a positive purpose.

 3) You have mistaken forgiving someone with accepting what they did.

-Forgiving someone involves finding a modicum of compassion for the other party and their choices.
+Forgiving someone involves finding at least a modicum of compassion for the other party and their choices.
 It means allowing yourself to process and heal the hurt their actions have caused you.

 4) You are scared that if you forgive someone you’ll be made vulnerable.

-But not forgiving someone leaves us replaying a painful situation in our mind until it erodes our sense of worth and leave us much more vulnerable in the long run.
+But not forgiving someone leaves us replaying a painful situation in our mind until it erodes our sense of worth.
+This actually leave us more vulnerable in the long run.